Recently, on a trip to the mountains, I understood just how true this was.

 I looked around and noticed something amazing.
 Here, at the top of the mountain, we were suddenly in the middle of a beautiful forest.
 Again I imagined what it would have felt like to undertake this journey on foot.
 How happy would the climbers have been to finally reach the top, and to be able to sit in the shade of such a beautiful forest!

 Like climbing a mountain, the journey to purify our hearts is not easy.
 Sometimes we may feel weak as we try to scale the tests and trials that we face in our lives.
 Sometimes we may get discouraged.
 But Allah has not left us in the dark.
 He has given us the perfect guidance for our journey, a roadmap, so to speak, to help us along the way.
-If followed correctly, this roadmap leads us to the most beautiful of destinations, one will worth the effort of the climb.
+If followed correctly, this roadmap leads us to the most beautiful of destinations.
+One well worth the effort of the climb.

 This article lays out that roadmap, as it is described in the Quran, the Hadith and by scholars that we can use on the journey our hearts take to Allah.